2 College Football Players in Miami for Spring Break Shot

-Two college football players from Texas who were robbed and shot while in Miami on spring break over the weekend were recovering at a South Florida hospital.
+Two college football players from Texas who were robbed and shot while in Miami on spring break over the weekend are considered "clinically stable" and continue to recover at a South Florida hospital, officials said.

 Jay Bias and Xavier Morris, who attend Texas A&M University-Commerce, were shot just before 5:30 a.m.
 Saturday, Miami Police said.
 Both were taken to Jackson Memorial Hospital in stable condition.